QuentinRa/blog.quentinra.dev/maths/graph/scheduling/pert.md

 ## Example

-This is a french specifications table.
-THe layout is the same as your average GanTT chart.
+This is a specifications table in French.
+Nothing complicated, you got the task id (A, B, ...), the task full name, the duration (=cost), and the dependencies.

 ![](images/pert.png)